stephaneVercouillieBMID/slate/source/workingVersion.html.md

  state=af0ifjsldkj
  ```
 ### 3.1.5.
 Authentication Errors
-As per [http://openid.net/specs/openid-connect-core-1_0.html#AuthError](http://openid.net/specs/openid-connect-core-1_0.html#AuthError), if the authentication is NOT successful, the following errors can be triggered by itsme®:
+As per explained by OIDC [http://openid.net/specs/openid-connect-core-1_0.html#AuthError](http://openid.net/specs/openid-connect-core-1_0.html#AuthError), if the authentication is NOT successful, the following errors can be triggered by itsme®:

  Error | Description
  -- | --